 small list of query showing relationships in Access database Ms Access Gurus

-The relationships diagram is a great visual to show what's in your database, but when you want to document the relationships, here is some SQL you can run.
+Updated!
+VBA function to convert the grbit field in MSysRelationships with flags into text that describes the relationship type.
+The relationships diagram is a great visual to show what's in your database, but when you want to get a list of the relationships, this SQL works great.

 relationship information between Access tables